presianrusinov/ansible-nginx-hardening/README.md

 Nginx also acts as a reverse proxy for backend API requests under /api/.

+The backend is served using Gunicorn instead of the Flask development server.

+Gunicorn was chosen to provide a production-grade WSGI server with proper process management, improved reliability and better integration with systemd.

-The backend is a small Flask application running as a systemd service and listening only on localhost.
+The backend service is hardened using multiple systemd security directives and validated using systemd-analyze security.

 The backend persists results in a local SQLite database.